 NOTE – The term chroma is used rather than the term chrominance in order to avoid the implication of the use of linear light transfer characteristics that is often associated with the term chrominance.

-3.2.3 consumer: A device that receives media streams.
+3.2.3 consumer: An endpoint that receives media streams.

 3.2.4 cycles per degree: The number of alternating white and black lines that can be captured or rendered per degree of visual field.